 Since the very first day, I was surprised by a sky full of paragliders.
 Well, no wonder!
 Where else one can fly with better views.
 Again, there are several operators, who offer classic tandem jumps, aerobatic flights, paragliding or even hang gliding.

 New Zealand is the first place where bungy jumping was popularized and commercialized.
-There is also the famous Kawarau Bridge -- the world’s first commercial bungy jumping site.
+There is also the famous Kawarau Bridge - the world's first commercial bungy jumping site.
+It's definitely one of the best things to do in Queenstown

 - Kawarau Bridge – Beautiful old suspension bridge over the charming canyon of the Kawarau River.
 It's 43 meters high above the river but the jump doesn't look that scary because of deep blue water.